hoangducthuong/hoangducthuong.github.io/index.md

 On the other hand, I am also investigating data analysis of `magnetic fields` in molecular clouds to study the evolution and formation of stars. <br>

-I has published scientific journals and conference proceeding papers.<br>
+I have published scientific journals and conference proceeding papers.
 <a href="https://hoangducthuong.github.io/research"> > Read more about my Research.</a>

 ---